-- Incorporate in the SMP provisions to protect rare plants within the project's 57-acre rare plant area adjacent to Flat Rock Park including: (1) periodically monitor the area for evidence of unauthorized uses (e.g., tire track marks on vegetation and rock outcrops); (2) maintain the new signs and barrier (gate); and (3) consult with Alabama DCNR to develop and recommend additional protection measures, for Commission approval, if needed, to avoid effects associated with recreation activities. - Develop a public education and outreach plan in consultation with Alabama DCNR that includes a detailed description of provisions to: (1) share information about (a) the project's recreation opportunities and upgrades, (b) water levels in Harris Lake and the Tallapoosa River downstream from Harris Dam, (c) the new Harris Lake shoreline classifications, changes to land parcels in the project boundary, and the allowable activities in each area, (d) BMPs to protect natural resources from construction and maintenance activities (e.g., boat dock construction, shoreline stabilization, and vegetation management), (e) the procedures for permits to lease or occupy project lands and waters for purposes permitted by any license issued for the project, (f) license requirements for the enhancement of aquatic habitat, and management of invasive species, historic properties, and recreation at the project, as applicable; (2) file a schedule for distribution of the project information described in item 1 to stakeholders; and (3) review and update the plan every 6 years. - Revise the November 23, 2021, HPMP to include the following additional information regarding historic properties within the project Area of Potential Effects (APE): (1) the results of cultural resources surveys of the 17 tracts of land proposed for removal from the project boundary and measures to resolve adverse effects to eligible sites on these lands; (2) a plan to conduct National Register evaluations of all unevaluated sites proposed to be removed from the project boundary and 119 sites (8 sites at Lake Harris, 111 sites at Skyline WMA) within the APE that remain unevaluated but have been removed from consideration; (3) current, ongoing, project-related effects to National Register-eligible and unevaluated sites, including impacts of flow release alternatives; (4) documentation of all consultation efforts with the SHPO and applicable Tribes; (5) specific plans for cultural resources monitoring; (6) details regarding public interpretation and education; and (7) a schedule for completion of all HPMP actions.
+- Incorporate in the Recreation Plan and the SMP provisions to protect rare plants within the project's 57-acre rare plant area adjacent to Flat Rock Park including: (1) periodically monitor the area for evidence of unauthorized uses (e.g., tire track marks on vegetation and rock outcrops); (2) maintain the new signs and barrier (gate); and (3) consult with Alabama DCNR to develop and recommend additional protection measures, for Commission approval, if needed, to avoid effects associated with recreation activities. - Develop a public education and outreach plan in consultation with Alabama DCNR that includes a detailed description of provisions to: (1) share information about (a) the project's recreation opportunities and upgrades, (b) water levels in Harris Lake and the Tallapoosa River downstream from Harris Dam, (c) the new Harris Lake shoreline classifications, changes to land parcels in the project boundary, and the allowable activities in each area, (d) BMPs to protect natural resources from construction and maintenance activities (e.g., boat dock construction, shoreline stabilization, and vegetation management), (e) the procedures for permits to lease or occupy project lands and waters for purposes permitted by any license issued for the project. (f) license requirements for the enhancement of aquatic habitat, and management of invasive species, historic properties, and recreation at the project, as applicable, (g) include notification and educational information about any stateissued fish consumption advisories, and (h) best management practices for forested riparian buffers and their importance; (2) file a schedule for distribution and description of the methods for sharing the project information described in item 1 to stakeholders; and (3) review and update the plan every 6 years. - Implement the proposed 8 additions of lands and the associated shoreline reclassifications, as shown in table 3.3.6-3, and incorporate those modifications of the project boundary into the Exhibit G.